 The contradiction of evading the present moment is we don’t even fully enjoy our indulgences; often thinking of further pleasures we miss the one in front of us.
 Like a slippery bar of soap our delight cannot quite be fully squeezed.

-Non-stop electronic consumption crowds out stillness, denies space for deeper thoughts to emerge.
+Non-stop electronic consumption crowds out stillness and denies space for deeper realizations to emerge.
 The opportunities to express oneself increase as any real meaning of that expression decreases.
 The result is inanity, exhaustion and a frustrating feeling that there’s something more being passed by and missed.